Martingale driven BSDEs, PDEs and other related deterministic problems

-{\bf Abstract.} We focus on a class of BSDEs driven by a cadlag martingale and corresponding Markov type BSDE which arise when the randomness of the driver appears through a Markov process.
-To those BSDEs we associate a deterministic problem which, when the Markov process is a Brownian diffusion, is nothing else but a parabolic type PDE.
-The solution of the deterministic problem is intended as {\it decoupled mild solution}, and it is formulated with the help of a time-inhomogeneous semigroup.
+{\bf Abstract.} We focus on a class of BSDEs driven by a c\`adl\`ag martingale and the corresponding Markovian BSDEs which arise when the randomness of the driver appears through a Markov process.
+To those BSDEs we associate a deterministic equation which, when the Markov process is a Brownian diffusion, is nothing else but a parabolic semi-linear PDE.
+We prove existence and uniqueness of a {\it decoupled mild solution} of the deterministic problem, and give a probabilistic representation of this solution through the aforementioned BSDEs.

 {\bf MSC 2010} Classification.
 60H30; 60H10; 35S05; 60J35; 60J60; 60J75.